Edmonton Oilers: Dynasty years (1983–1990)

 In 1983–84, the Oilers finished first overall in the NHL, winning a franchise record 57 games and earning 119 points (15 points ahead of the second-place Islanders).
-They were the first team to feature three players with 50 goals (Gretzky, Kurri and Anderson).
-Gretzky started off strong by scoring at least a point in the first 51 games of the season.
-Paul Coffey became the second defenceman ever to score forty goals in a season (with forty exactly).
-The team scored a grand total of 446 goals as a team, an NHL record.
+They were the first team to feature three players with 50 goals (Gretzky, Kurri, and Anderson).
+Gretzky started strong by scoring at least a point in the first 51 games of the season.
+Paul Coffey became the second defenceman ever to score at least 40 goals in a season.
+The team scored a total of 446 goals as a team, an NHL record.
 The Oilers were so determined to win the Stanley Cup that they hired Roger Neilson as a video analyst.
 They started the playoffs strongly by sweeping the Winnipeg Jets in the Smythe Division semifinals.
 They faced a tougher test in the Calgary Flames, but they defeated them in seven games in the division finals.
-They then swept the Minnesota North Stars in the conference finals to earn a rematch with the Islanders in the Stanley Cup Finals.
-The Oilers split the first two games in Long Island, but then won three in a row in Edmonton to become the first former WHA team to win the Stanley Cup.
+They then swept the Minnesota North Stars in the conference finals to earn a rematch with the Islanders in the Stanley Cup Final.
+The Oilers split the first two games in Long Island but then won three in a row in Edmonton to become the first former WHA team to win the Stanley Cup.
 After the series, Mark Messier was awarded the Conn Smythe Trophy as playoff MVP.

 The following season, the Oilers finished second overall in the NHL with 49 wins and 109 points.
-Gretzky led the NHL in goals with 73, and Kurri was close behind with a career high 71.
+Gretzky led the NHL in goals with 73, and Kurri was close behind with a career-high 71.
 Gretzky also became the youngest player in NHL history to score one thousand points.
 In the playoffs, the Oilers swept the Kings in the opening round and Jets in round two.
-They won the first two games of the Campbell Conference Finals against the Chicago Blackhawks, but lost the next two before winning the final two and returning to the Stanley Cup Finals.
-Edmonton lost the first game to Philadelphia, but won the next four to win the Stanley Cup for the second year in a row.
-Paul Coffey had a playoff performance to remember, setting records for most goals (12), assists (25) and points (37) ever by a defenceman in a playoff year.
+They won the first two games of the conference finals against the Chicago Black Hawks but lost the next two before winning the final two and returning to the Stanley Cup Final.
+Edmonton lost the first game to Philadelphia but won the next four to win the Stanley Cup for the second year in a row.
+Paul Coffey had a playoff performance to remember, setting records for most goals (12), assists (25), and points (37) ever by a defenceman in a playoff year.
 In addition, Jari Kurri tied Reggie Leach's record for most goals in a playoff year, with 19.
 However, Gretzky won the Conn Smythe Trophy after setting the record for most points in a playoff year (47).
 The 1984–85 Oilers were voted as the greatest NHL team of all-time during the league's centennial celebrations in 2017.